MicrosoftDocs/ATADocs/ATADocs/reports.md

 - **Modification of sensitive groups**: This report lists every time a modification is made to sensitive groups (such as admins).

-- **Passwords exposed in cleartext**: Some services send account credentials in plain text.
+- **Passwords exposed in cleartext**: Some services use the LDAP non-secure protocol to send account credentials in plain text.
 This can even happen for sensitive accounts.
 Attackers monitoring network traffic can catch and then reuse these credentials for malicious purposes.
-This report lists all accounts that send their passwords in clear text.
+This report lists all source computer and account passwords that ATA detected as being sent in clear text.

 - **Lateral movement paths to sensitive accounts**: This report lists the sensitive accounts that are exposed via lateral movement paths.
 For more information, see [Lateral movement paths](use-case-lateral-movement-path.md)